UrsidaeCyber/Trezor-Qubes/README.md

 3. Navigate to Trezor’s website and download the Trezor suite application.
 It will come in a .AppImage file for Linux.
 Download the signature and 2021 signing key along with it.
 Verify the download.

-4. Open a terminal window and run the following command to allow it to be executed as a program:
+4. Open a terminal window in your Whonix AppVM and run the following command to allow the Trezor Suite .AppImage to be executed as a program:

-sudo chmod u+x /Downloads/Trezor-Suite-23.4.2-linux-x86_64.AppImage
+`sudo chmod u+x /Downloads/Trezor-Suite-23.4.2-linux-x86_64.AppImage`

 Make sure to adjust the command text to account for the name of your file as it may not be the same depending on the current version.
 Remember to do this for all subsequent steps.